03ladr/xevm/README.md

 # revm
-i am refining my rust skills through implementing the ethereum virtual machine.
+i am refining my rust skills (and ethdev intuitiveness) through implementing the EVM.

-## current progress
+### current progress
 implemented opcodes only support basic arithmetic. more will be added.